guidance-ai/jsonschemabench/maskbench/README.md

 - for TBM, with batch size 100 and forward pass time of 20ms, the p99 happens 50 times per second, and p99.9 happens 5 times per second; unless handled specially, these mask computations will hold the entire batch
-- the TTFM is cut off at 900s due to timeout (especially relevant for Outlines)
+- the TTFM is cut off at 900s due to timeout
 - while LLGuidance has the biggest number of compile errors, it has almost no validation errors nor crashes;
   in other words it's upfront about what it cannot do